Arbegnoch: The anti-guerrilla operations of 1938

 In June 1938 Italian forces encircled Ankober and the surrounding highlands in an attempt to pacify resistance in the region.
 Haile Mariam was the only Patriot leader who decided to try and effect a break-out and with 500 men he assaulted the Italians in a futile attempt to breach their cordon.
 He was mortally wounded on 6 June during a major clash at Gorfo in Bulga.
 On 1 June, General Ugo Cavallero moved north to surround Abebe, and keep him from returning to Menz, and although Abebe made three unsuccessful attempts to break through the Italian lines before the rainy season, after the rains his Arbegnoch were able to return to the comparative safety of Menz.
+Equally unsatisfactory were the actions of repression of the guerrilla led by the Balambaras Geresu Duki, the leader of the resistance in southern Shewa; on 23 October 1938 four Italian columns, preceded by aerial bombardments, began a concentric maneuver in the region to crush the Arbegnoch of Geresu Duki.
+At first the operation achieved some results; the Italo-Eritreans carried out vast roundups, killed 866 rebels and acted, according to the directives of the viceroy and of Mussolini himself, "with the utmost energy", but in the end even Geresu Duki escaped, together with his guerrillas, from the hunt of the occupying forces.
+At the same time in Begemder and in Gojjam the revolt had already began to intensify; the Arbegnoch in Gojjam ambushed two colonial battalions and in Amhara attacked Italian settlers on the Gondar-Debre Tabor road, which remained permanently threatened by guerrillas.